jhfhngj/HouseWideWeb/README2.md

 Welcome to HouseWideWeb, a decentralized network system designed to be lightweight, flexible, and fun to use.
 Whether you're building a local service or a distributed app, HWW gives you the tools to register, resolve, and connect — all without the baggage of traditional DNS.

 ## 🚀 Getting Started

+Here's how you can get started with HouseWideWeb easily!

 ### 1. Run the DNS Registry Server

 This is the backbone of HWW — a simple DNS registry that maps domains to IP addresses and ports.